 The new StartUp menu in Windows 8, also known as the boot menu, has been dramatically improved graphically.
-Microsoft have continued using the Metro UI in the StartUp menu and added in tiles and a similar layout to what you see in Windows 8.
+Microsoft has continued using the Metro UI in the StartUp menu and added in tiles and a similar layout to what you see in Windows 8.

 The StartUp menu is quite a powerful tool for troubleshooting and booting up your Windows 8 PC.
-In this post we’re going to have a look at the various different options available to us.
+In this post, we’re going to have a look at the various different options available to us.

 Entering The StartUp Menu

 To enter the StartUp menu, you have to press F8 (can vary depending on your computer manufacturer) before your computer starts to load Windows 8, this is the same with all versions of Windows.
-Alternatively if you are currently dual booting Windows 8 with another OS you can enter it by following the steps below.
+Alternatively, if you are currently dual booting Windows 8 with another OS you can enter it by following the steps below.

 - This is the screen you should be presented with which will list the different operating systems you have installed on your machine.
 (I’ve got a second Windows 8 OS “Safe Mode” for demonstration purposes)

-- Down the bottom you will see “Change defaults or choose other options” Click on this.
+- Down the bottom, you will see “Change defaults or choose other options” Click on this.

 - You will now have options to change how long the timer countdown lasts when you are presented with different operating systems to boot from.
-Alternatively you can also change the default OS you wish to boot into.
+Alternatively, you can also change the default OS you wish to boot into.

 - If you choose the third option “Choose Other Options” you will enter into the StartUp menu you would see if you didn’t have more than one operating systems installed.